rustfoundation/safety-critical-rust-coding-guidelines/src/coding-guidelines/expressions.rst

     The expression ``lhs << rhs`` evaluates to :math:`\mathrm{lhs} \times 2^{\mathrm{rhs}}`, cast to the type of the left operand.
-    If the value of the right operand is negative or greater than or equal to the width of the left operand, then the operation results in an arithmetic overflow.
+    If the value of the right operand is negative or greater than or equal to the width of the left operand, then the operation results in an out-of-range shift.

     If the types of both operands are integer types, the shift right expression ``lhs >> rhs`` evaluates to the value of the left operand ``lhs``